 Keys often find themselves in the corners of our pockets, especially the house keys and car keys.
 It is not a coincidence that they often end up taking a swim in our laundry wash as we sometimes forget to take them out.
 Nobody wishes to wash their keys on purpose.
 This may leave scratches on the interior of the washing drum or cause more expensive damages if it gets stuck in the filters and valves.
 It gets worse if you own an electric car, or you use key-less entries for your properties.
 The water around such items may cause them to short-circuit or malfunction.
 Taking out keys always is the safest solution.

 If you have ever kept a pet with lots of furs, then you do know already that pet hair can annoyingly appear everywhere- on the bed, rugs, jackets, etc. Putting an item that is covered with excessive pet hairs in a laundry washing machine is simply not recommended.
 Furs when wet can stick together and to the sides of the laundry washer.
 It can even get on other clothes or even clog drain pipes.

-Before you put pet hair covered garments into your machine, use a lint roller to remove the pet hairs as much as possible to avoid unwanted hairs on your whole laundry.
+Before you put pet hair covered garments into your machine, use a lint roller or a vacuum for pet hair to remove as much hairs as possible!

 6. Running Shoes Especially With Leather